lkalliance/Shelf-Life/README.md

 If a user attempts to move a book onto a shelf that doesn't have enough room to accommodate it, the book will snap back to its original position.
 The user can drag a book off of the bookcase entirely by dragging the book into the unshelved area.
 Or they can double-click a book in the bookcase and it will jump immediately into unshelved.
 For a quick way to empty a shelf entirely, the user may double-click any empty region of the shelf

-To create a new shelf, the user can click teh "Add a shelf" button below the unshelved area.
 The user can place a book already in the bookcase back into the unshelved area by dragging it there, or by double-clicking it.
 They can also clear an entire shelf, placing all of its books into the unshelved area, by double-clicking any open area of the shelf (including the small area between the top of a book and the shelf above).

 To create more room in the bookcase, the user can click the "Add a shelf" button located below the unshelved area.
 Or, to remove empty shelves, they can click "Delete empty shelves" For layout reasons, there will always be an even number of shelves: "Add a shelf" adds two of them, which on a wide screen go side-by-side and a narrower screen one above the other.

 <img src="./Assets/shelf-life-screenshot-4.png" style="float: right; margin-left: 12px;" width=250 />
-The user can single-click any book in either the bookcase or the unshelved area to launch a modal with some information on the book, the user's comment, and a link to "Give book away", that is, remove it entirely from the library.
+The user can single-click any book in either the bookcase or the unshelved area to launch a modal with some information on the book.
+From the book list, that modal shows the book summary; from the bookcase it shows the user's rating and comment.
+If the book is unshelved, the modal also displays a link to "Give book away", that is, remove it entirely from the library.

 Using these tools, a user can populate their library with whatever books they please, in the styles they want, and arranged on their bookcase (or not) as they see fit.